Wounds and Surgical Healing

 Symptoms include numbness, tingling, burning and itching.
 The skin looks white and frozen.
 In more severe cases blisters will form and the patient will experience severe pain.

 Osteomyelitis is inflammation in the bone commonly due to an infection.
 Many different bacteria can be associated with osteomyelitis.
 The bacteria can be introduced to the bone in a number of ways such as trauma, surgical procedures or secondary to vascular insufficiency.
 If acute osteomyletis is not treated quickly and aggressively enough it can become chronic osteomyelitis affecting a decrease in blood flow and a decrease in oxygen in the area.
 The patient will experience pain, fevers, redness, inflammation and warmth at the site of infection.

 Thermal Burns results from contact with an external heat source.
 Common sources of heat include steam, liquids, hot cooking oil and fire.
 Thermal burns can be classified as superficial (first degree), partial thickness (second degree) or full thickness (third degree).
 The intensity of the injury is a direct result of the exposure.
 Our skin is our largest organ and if compromised affects our barrier to invading organisms, impairs our immune functions and predisposes us to infection.

-Clinic Naturopathic Doctors utilize these key therapies to help patients heal wounds and post-surgery:
+Nardella Clinic Doctors utilize these key therapies to help patients heal wounds and post-surgery:

 - Hyperbaric Oxygen Therapy